Joyce Holden

 Joyce Holden (born Jo Ann Heckert, September 1, 1930 – January 21, 2022) was an American film and television actress.

 Early years

 Holden was born in Kansas City, Missouri on September 1, 1930.
 The daughter of Mr. and Mrs. D.P.
 Heckert, she was of Swedish, English, German and Dutch ancestry.

 As a teenager, she modeled at a department store and used her drawing abilities to win a scholarship to the Kansas City Art Institute.
 In the summer before Holden's senior year in high school, she and her brother went with their mother to Los Angeles, intending to spend two weeks' vacation there.
 Instead, they stayed, and she attended Hollywood High School her senior year.
 She went on to study at the University of California, Los Angeles (UCLA).

 Film

 Holden's screen debut was in Universal-International's The Milkman (1950).
 Her other films included Iron Man (1951), Bronco Buster, Girls in the Night (1953) and You Never Can Tell (1951).

+In 1958, she retired from acting after having appeared in 13 films.